You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 First year (Level 4)

-At this level, you’re asked to consider how film production relates to the current media environment and our course of study.
+At this level, you’re asked to consider how film production relates to the current media environment and today's world.
 You’re introduced to the core principles of film production through technical tuition, practical application and historical and contextual study.
 You’re also encouraged to experiment with your practice and back up your decision-making with informed research and reflection.

-Units include tuition related to set protocols, effective collaboration and health and safety, all of which are essential within the film industry, and which continue to be reinforced throughout the course.
+You'll learn set protocols, effective collaboration and health and safety, essential within the film industry, and which will be reinforced throughout the course.
 Through practical workshops you engage in many aspects of the production process, enabling an informed and guided choice of specialism at the end of the year.

 Second year (Level 5)